 You are likely to hear many people tell you "no," however it is that one "yes" that you are looking for.
 The one "yes" takes time and a lot of effort on your part.
 Take charge of your own job search and reap the rewards.

-Please refer to this section for the 2016/2017 Co-op Workshops designed to prepare you for your professional careers.
+At the start of your Co-op career, you will complete Pre-Employment Training Workshops designed to prepare you for your professional careers.

 All modules for each workshop must be completed online before attending the In-Person Component.
 Contact the Co-op Office at (604) 827-1716 or by email at firstname.lastname@example.org if you have any problems registering for your In-Person Workshop times.

-In-Person Workshop #1 is typically held in the last week of October, In-Person Workshop #2 is typically held in mid-November, and In-Person Workshop #3 is held in Term 2.
+In-Person Workshop #1 is typically held in the last week of October, In-Person Workshop #2 is typically held in mid-November, and In-Person Workshop #3 is held in late January.

 Don't forget to register for your preferred time for each workshop.
 Space for each workshop is limited.